google/googleapis.dart/generated/googleapis/README.md

 #### ![Logo](http://www.google.com/images/icons/product/search-16.gif) Google Cloud Trace API - cloudtrace v1

-The Cloud Trace API allows you to send traces to and retrieve traces from Google Cloud Trace.
+Send and retrieve trace data from Google Cloud Trace.
+Data is generated and available by default for all App Engine applications.
+Data from other applications can be written to Cloud Trace for display, reporting, and analysis.

 Official API documentation: https://cloud.google.com/tools/cloud-trace